 Cat Tate Starmer

-Cat Tate Starmer Recent designs include Murder on the Orient Express (Alley Theatre); They Promised Her the Moon (Old Globe); Frankenstein (Guthrie Theatre); Hold These Truths (Theatreworks: Silicon Valley, Guthrie Theatre, Playmakers Rep); The Winning Side (Epic Theatre Ensemble, Off-Broadway).
-Cat has designed for many NYC-based companies, including Epic Theatre Ensemble, The Civilians, Ensemble Studio Theatre, Working Theatre, and HERE.
+Cat Tate Starmer Recent designs include The Winter's Tale, Agatha Christie's Murder on the Orient Express (Alley Theatre); Hurricane Diane, They Promised Her the Moon (Old Globe); Steel Magnolias, Frankenstein (Guthrie Theater); Hold These Truths (TheatreWorks: Silicon Valley, Guthrie Theater, PlayMakers Rep); Georgia Mertching is Dead (Ensemble Studio Theatre, Off-Broadway); Buzz (Alabama Shakespeare Festival); The Winning Side (Epic Theatre Ensemble, Off-Broadway).
 She has been a guest lecturer and designer at Yale, Princeton, Brown, Barnard, and Bard College.
 Cat designed the architectural lighting for Plaza 33, a pedestrian plaza near Penn Station in NYC and received two Lumen awards and a SOURCE Award for her architectural work with Focus Lighting.
 She is currently a lecturer in lighting design at Rutgers University Mason Gross School of the Arts and company manager for the August Wilson Monologue Competition.
 MFA: Yale School of Drama.